Continuing Education Activity

 An important aspect of diagnosing agnosia is ruling out alternative explanations.
 Recognition disturbance can occur in many other neurological conditions, but agnosia can be diagnosed only in the absence of aphasia, generalized dementia, delirium, or any deficit that may impair some or all of the information-processing steps involved in object recognition.

 It is very important to rule out genuine unfamiliarity with stimuli.
-It is important to consider cultural and life experience and other factors that may lead to unfamiliarity.
+It is important to consider cultural and life experiences and other factors that may lead to unfamiliarity.
 Testing of common objects and constructing a balanced set of items that are determined individually should be done.

 For example, to assess for visual agnosia, show the patient several familiar items like keys, a pen, and a banana and ask to name them.
 Differentiating visual agnosia and aphasia is important.
 For prosopagnosia, show the patient pictures of famous people, their family members, and themselves.
 For color agnosia, show solid color cards and ask them to name the colors.
 For simultagnosia, present pictures with several objects or people and ask them to identify what they see.
 For tactile agnosia, make sure the patient is unable to see, then put common things in each hand one by one and ask the patient to identify by touch alone.
 Inability to correctly identify at least 50% of stimuli tested will suggest the diagnosis of agnosia.